openshwprojects/OpenBK7231T_App/docs/scriptExamples.md

 ```

-Using channel value as a variable demo
+<b>Using channel value as a variable demo</b>
 <br>
+<br>Requirements:<br>
+- channel 1 - output relay<br>
-<br>Requirements:<br>-channel 1 - output relay<br>-channel 11 - you may use it as ADC, or just use setChannel 11 100 or setChannel 11 500 in console to change delay<br>
+- channel 11 - you may use it as ADC, or just use setChannel 11 100 or setChannel 11 500 in console to change delay<br>

 ```
 // set default value
 setChannel 11 500